HugoBlox/theme-academic-cv/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 5  # Order that this section will appear.

-title = "Join the best event of the year!"
+title = "Join the Great Snowball Fight on January 4, 2020!"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = "hero-academic.png"